mnolden-NetOps/my-ace-iac-lab-enhancements/README.md

 - Software version requirements met
 - Aviatrix Controller with Access Accounts defined for AWS
 - Sufficient AWS EIPs for region in scope
-- Account credentials for Aviatrix Controller, AWS & Azure defined in environment.
+- Account credentials for Aviatrix Controller, AWS, Azure & GCP defined in environment.

 The following Terrafrom variables will be needed:
   - controller_ip